4 minute read

 Wouter Tebbens (Free Knowledge Institute) emphasised the fact that projects have benefited greatly from the training, mentoring and meetups and have applied the theory to practice.
 Some projects (Katuma, Aquapioneers, Upcycling de barri, Libre Banco) have pledged to share knowledge with free and open licenses.
 One notable fact is all fifteen projects aiming at business and production models with elements of cooperation and peer production.
 As for the revenue model, there are platforms based on membership and pay per use (Som Mobilitiat), some explore other models like subscription (Katuma), donations (Lendi) or complementing their core activity with selling products or services (Aquapioneers, Upcycling de barrio).
 Tebbens pointed out that “Here one can identify governance systems with greater democracy and with an open, networked participation, as well as different models such as platform cooperatives.
 Working in open-source it is always possible to replicate the project, and this may be seen as a threat or an opportunity, because it imposes honesty, and it also has a potential to transform and decentralise.
 Then it is even more possible for projects to have an impact.”

 Some initiatives (Som Mobilitat, Aquapioneers, Katuma) chose crowdfunding as a financing model.
 This “is an ethical, collective, committed model,” said Tebbens.
 Other projects (Cooplabora, Libre Banco), due to their transformative nature, are challenging the existing regulations and looking for ways to fit in or propose changes .
 All the projects are courageous and able to bring about this transformation.
 It is hoped that the projects participating in La Comunificadora will have an impact and become a case study for the next generations.
-“The ability to apply theory to practice” Tebbens said, “is the result of the fact that the process is governed by a holistic view, in an integral framework with different axes.
+“The ability to apply theory to practice Tebbens said, is the result of the fact that the process is governed by a holistic view, in an integral framework with different axes.
 Co-creation at the center centre, agile methodologies, business-model canvasses and tools enabling cooperation.”

 This process, concluded Mauricio O’Brien (Platoniq), “has been awesome for us too.
 The results have been spectacular.
 Being able to guide them thus far has been incredible but there is still a lot of work to do. “ Ernest Pons (Barcelona Activa) who has helped to bring La Comunificadora into being, thanked participants for their adaptability and stressed that the experience will be repeated with improvements, thanks to what has been learned in this first programme.